oakes/play-cljc.text/README.md

 ## Development

 * Install [the Clojure CLI tool](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools)
-* To develop the web version with figwheel: `clj -A:dev`
-* To develop the native version: `clj -A:dev native`
+* To develop the native version: `clj -A:dev`
-  * On Mac OS, you will need to run `clj -A:dev -J-XstartOnFirstThread native`
+  * On Mac OS, you will need to run `clj -A:dev -J-XstartOnFirstThread`
 * To install the release version: `clj -A:prod install`

 ## Licensing